openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	int lineMode = 3;
 	int triangleMode = 4;

-In your `.cpp` function, initialize your drawing mode to the rectangle brush:
+Assign your first drawing mode to the rectangle brush in your `setup()` function:

 	drawingMode = rectangleMode;

-We are going to reorganize the `draw` function, so that it looks like this:
+We are going to reorganize the `draw()` function so that it looks like this:

-	// If right mouse button pressed, erase the screen if (isRightMousePressed) ofBackground(0);
+	// If right mouse button is pressed, then erase the screen if (isRightMousePressed) ofBackground(0);

-	// If left mouse button pressed, draw the appropriate brush if (isLeftMousePressed) {
+	// If left mouse button is pressed, then draw the appropriate brush if (isLeftMousePressed) {

 		if (drawingMode == rectangleMode) {